stevenelleman/tandem/docs/spec.md

 - How should transformation error handling be considered?

 ## Lingering Questions
+- Overlay vs doc?
+How to express in the endpoints?
 - How to express relationships?
 - Should a starting scope function take an empty argument?
 - What is an efficient way to apply all the sources to find the current state of a doc?